-In the town you will find many old mansions that attest of the economic prosperity which Soufli had in the 19th century and up to half of thelast century.
-Some old “koukoulospita” were renovated and converted into hostels or cultural centres, while there are also new attempts to revive the silk production in the city.
+In the town you will find many old mansions that attest of the economic prosperity which Soufli had in the 19th century and the first half of the last century.
+Some old “koukoulospita” were renovated and converted into hostels or cultural centers.
+Recently there have been new attempts to revive the silk production in the city.

 Other places of interest in the city are the churches of Agios Georgios, Agios Athanassios and the church of Prophet Elias.
 The folklore museum is a must.
 The Old Gymnasium (Gymnasio) and the 1st primary school are architecturally interesting and reflect the high social and economic development that Soufli knew.
-Nowadays Soufli is a quiet town with about 5.000 inhabitants less than a kilometre away from the Evros River, which separates Greece from Turkey.
+Nowadays, Soufli is a quiet town with about 5,000 inhabitants less than a kilometer (less than half a mile) from the Evros River, which separates Greece from Turkey.
 It is still the capital of the eponymous district.
-The people live mainly in the services and agriculture.
+The people in services and agriculture.